 Today an amazing 65.2% of Americans are considered obese - and the same is true of some 30% of children in California alone.

 Eating is not a form of entertainment.
 Food has only one purpose: to supply your cells and tissues with the nutrients they need for proper function.

 Many of the things we eat for pleasure can cause great harm.
 Virtually every disease suffered by humans is either caused by or worsened by poor nutrition.

 Realize that diseases do not develop overnight.
 They are the result of years of abuse - much of it nutritional.
 The human body is amazingly resilient, but eventually things begin to fail - and then disease suddenly becomes obvious.

-Permanent weight loss and good health necessitate that you change your lifestyle and nutrition permanently.
-So-called yo-yo dieting is extremely harmful and can res…
+Permanent weight loss and good health necessitate that you permanently change your lifestyle and nutrition.
+So-called yo-yo dieting is extremely harmful and …

 Since my father died of cancer, I look for ways to make sure it doesn't happen to me.